 - Be able to tool with gold leaf on paper

 - Progress to a higher level of design and craftsmanship.

-- Be confident in the practice of tooling with gold leaf on paper.
+- Demonstrate confidence in the practice of tooling with gold leaf on paper.

 - Transform a design into an image tooled with gold leaf on paper.